Tennis' Identity Crisis

 I don’t blame the social media managers.
 They’re stuck, just like everyone else in this sport, between tennis’ split personalities.

 On the one hand, this 150 year old game tries desperately to live up to its historic roots as a snooty, well-behaved affair played on pristine croquet lawns by gentlemen and ladies in long billowing white trousers and skirts in front of literal royalty.
 On the other, tennis understandably tries to leverage the wildfire-like effect ‘on court drama’ has on modern platforms like Twitter, Instagram, Facebook, TikTok etc, and adapt to the considerably less formal age we now live in.
 But the issue at hand here, and the thing that seems to be constantly overlooked whenever there’s some controversy like this, is not Paire ruining his own match (there are usually quite severe punishments for tanking matches anyway).
-It’s a player treating an umpire like dirt and no one seeming to care.
+It’s a player treating an umpire, and others working on the court, like dirt and no one seeming to care.

-Players are given hefty fines for swearing at themselves, breaking racquets, ‘unsportsmanlike conduct’ et al. But they’re also, in general, treated extremely lightly when insulting, shouting at, and/or threatening the officials sitting in the chair.
+Players are given hefty fines for swearing at themselves, breaking racquets, ‘unsportsmanlike conduct’ et al. But they’re also, in general, treated extremely lightly when insulting, shouting at, and/or threatening the officials.
 This seems to me to be about as backwards as it gets.
 Break a racquet or swear at yourself?
 ELECTRIC CHAIR!
 Hurl constant abuse at an umpire, spit at them, maybe even intimidatingly smash the chair they’re sitting on with a racquet?
 Hey no big deal, have a warning, a fine that represents a drop in the ocean of prize money, or possibly a point/game penalty if you were really naughty.
 Hyperbole aside, players are routinely punished as, or more, sternly for attacks on inanimate objects and saying ‘shit’ than they are for attacks on other human beings trying to do their jobs.
 If tennis is to pick and choose the areas where it aspires to be gentleman/woman-ly, and the areas where it should embrace grittiness, ‘content’ and modernity, then surely any sane person would suggest that it significantly loosens its behaviour rules around things like racquet smashes and self-flagellating obscenities, and significantly tightens them around umpire abuse.

 To illustrate the perversely imbalanced incentives at play here, Serena Williams was once fined $10,000 for merely throwing her racquet and denting the lawn during a practice session at Wimbledon in 2019.
 In a jarring contrast, Jared Donaldson received a $5000 fine for repeatedly screaming at, and even squaring up to, umpire Arnaud Gabas mid-match in Monte Carlo in 2018.
 The logic and scale of those two punishments, based on their respective actions, are absolute nonsense.
 Racquets and grass don’t have feelings.
 Umpires do.